OpenDevEd/OpenDevEd-Wordle/README.md

 # Wordle Project

-## Important

-I don't know if this is how Wordle should be played, but I've tried to implement what I saw in the video below and what is mentioned in the project guidelines.

-**How to Play Wordle [Video](https://www.youtube.com/watch?v=WnWPXZ6vQB8) (2 minutes)**

 ## How to Run

 This project uses the Node Package Manager (**npm**).
-Make sure you have that installed, clone the repo, and start the project by running: `npm run dev`.
+Make sure you have that installed, clone the repo, run the command `npm install` to install the required dependencies, start the project by running: `npm run dev`.
 A local URL will appear on your terminal; use it to access the app and have fun.

 ## Approach